-Julie Rubini is the founder of Claire’s Day, a children’s book festival in honor of her late daughter.
-She is the author of Hidden Ohio and Missing Millie Benson: The Secret Case of the Nancy Drew Ghostwriter and Journalist.
+Julie K. Rubini is the founder of Claire’s Day, a children’s book festival in honor of her late daughter.
+She is the author of Hidden Ohio, Missing Millie Benson: The Secret Case of the Nancy Drew Ghostwriter and Journalist, and Virginia Hamilton: America’s Storyteller.
 But most of all, she cherishes her roles as wife to Brad and mother to daughter Kyle and son Ian.

 Growing up in Ladora, Iowa, Mildred “Millie” Benson had ample time to develop her imagination, sense of adventure, and independence.
 Millie left her small hometown to attend the University of Iowa, where she became the first person to earn a master’s degree from the school of journalism.
 While still a graduate student, Millie began writing for the Stratemeyer Syndicate, which published the phenomenally popular Hardy Boys series, among many others.